Azure-Samples/azure-ml-federated-learning/docs/README.md

 This example shows how to train a federated model for credit card fraud detection using synthetically generated dataset [Credit Card Transactions Fraud Detection Dataset](https://www.kaggle.com/datasets/kartik2112/fraud-detection).
 The techniques used include **Dense DNN**, **LSTM**, **LSTM based VAE**.
 See [here](./real-world-examples/ccfraud.md) for detailed instructions on how to run this example.

+## Troubleshooting guide

+If you experience an issue using this repository, please check the [**troubleshooting guide**](./tsg.md) for possible solutions.
+If you are unable to find a solution, please open an issue in this repository.

 ## Glossary

 The complete glossary list can be seen [**here**](./glossary.md).